Conflux-Chain/conflux-doc/docs/json-rpc.md

 #### Parameters

-1. `DATA`, 20 Bytes - address of the account.
+1. `BASE32` - address of the account.
 2. `QUANTITY|TAG` - (optional, default: `"latest_state"`) integer epoch number, or the string `"latest_state"`, `"latest_confirmed"`, `"latest_checkpoint"` or `"earliest"`, see the [epoch number parameter](#the-epoch-number-parameter)

 ```json